 The Sahyadri Mountain ranges of Western Ghats are native to exquisite flora and fauna, including diverse species of plants, flowers, mammals, birds, amphibians, insects, molluscs, and freshwater fishes.
+Snakes in Maharashtra are very commonly spotted while trekking.
 Due to its rainforest and rocky terrain, Sahyadris is also a hotspot to herpetofauna with many endemic snake species.
 In the Western Ghats, one can track down a great populace of Uropeltidae snakes and India's most venomous and non-poisonous snakes.
 Monsoon is the breeding spell for many species and is the best time to encounter various snakes.
 Brace yourself to spot some of these slithering friends on your next monsoon trek in the Sahyadris.

 The genus of snakes in Maharashtra is extensive and coiling, rendering the state a paradise for herpetology fanatics.
 From wolf snakes, worm snakes, tree snakes, cobras to the common trinket, there's a gliding serpent for you, no matter whatsoever your preference might be.
 When you find yourself in the meandering paths of Sahyadri forests and mountains, keep an eye out for these wondrous little creatures.
 This dazzling showcase of lesser-known wildlife makes for the best subject to dive into a bottomless ocean of macro photography.
 Let's look at some of the most common snakes found in the Western Ghats and the treks where they are likely to be found.